liao961120/liao961120.github.io/content/post/snakemake.md

 ---

 I have [heard of][karl] the use of [GNU Make][make] for enhancing reproducibility for some time.
-I did not incorporate Make into my work however, since a simple build script written in Bash was sufficient.
+I did not incorporate Make into my work, however, since a simple build script written in Bash was sufficient.
 Everything was well in control, and I could structure the workflow to my will.